Fer-Bonilla/blockchain-developer-bootcamp-final-project/README.md

 ### 📖 How to Play

 1) Create your account on the Dapp website
-2) User accept site conditions
+2) User need to accept site and service conditions
-3) Deposit lottery tokens swapped on any exchange where the token is listed.
+3) User can deposit lottery tokens swapped on any exchange where the token is listed.
 4) Select the micro-lottery to bet
 5) Configure automatic betting options and withdraw conditions